Yup, that's right! PSA does not grade 3 out of the 10 Snap Pokemon cards.

 Before January 2017, I had not seen a Snap card in person before.
 That very same month, I obtained the Charmander for grading and a Poliwag!
 Two of the rarest cards in the world in the same month.
 The Charmander led me on a six-month journey, but the Poliwag (with writing in the corner, might I add) found its way to being the only PSA 10 Snap card on the planet.

 Me (left) and a happy Giovanni's Mew (right).

 I'd like to thank everyone who was involved in my endeavor because we finally found the answer: PSA still will not grade the Charmander.
 I hope they will grade it in the future, although that seems unlikely.
 After finding the Squirtle, I can finally list the Charmander for sale.
-Here it is--exclusively on the LC Marketplace.
+Here it is--SOLD.